Rakuten-Reward-SDK/Reward-SDK-iOS/README.md

 Public releases for Rakuten Reward SDK, iOS version, including CocoaPods and Carthage specs.

-Warning: Reward SDK on CocoaPods and Carthage is a work in progress - please provide feedback via the issues tab.

 ## Integration with Xcode projects

 Swift frameworks are not necessarily binary compatible across different Xcode versions.
 Please pay attention to the Xcode version that was used to compile the SDK for iOS.